Winter 2014 - January to April 2014 - Updated 2014-04-18 00:50 EDT

 facility.
 Look for a “catch-all” or “log anything” rule instead.

-Similarly to how you monitored sshd
+Similarly to how you monitored sshd activity before, run tail -f

-on the log file corresponding to the auth
+on the log file corresponding to the auth facility (a different

-Similarly to before, generate some sshd
+Similarly to before, generate some sshd activity to appear in the

-, and confirm that you see a log entry in the correct log file that you’re monitoring due to the previous step.
+in the correct log file that you’re monitoring due to the previous step.

-back to use the previous log facility, and restart the sshd
+Change /etc/ssh/sshd_config back to use the previous log

 Run the Fetch and Checking Program to verify your work so far.